reparationshistory/reparations-timeline/README.md

 ## About

-The dataset is continuously updated in a Google Sheet for live use on the [Reparations Timeline Website](https://guides.library.umass.edu/reparations).
+The dataset is continuously updated in a Google Sheet for live use on the [Reparations Timeline Website](#).
 Versioned, citable releases are archived here on GitHub and assigned DOIs via Zenodo.

 ## How to Use

-- For the **most current version**, view the live Google Sheet [here](#).
+- For the **most current version**, view the live Google Sheet [here](https://docs.google.com/spreadsheets/d/1NUlCE2-BG-LuXcYXly8r0frJlcOuO6FLHhfs2MN7HHU/edit?usp=sharing).
-- For a **stable, citable version**, refer to the GitHub releases or Zenodo DOI.
+- For a **stable, citable version**, refer to the GitHub releases or Zenodo DOI (10.5281/zenodo.15390817)

 ## Citation